Achyuth072/EdgeTabsPlus/README.md

 ## Development Status

-This extension is in active development.
-Current version: 0.2.0
+This extension is still in active development.

 ### Working Features